MatsuuraKentaro/Optimal_Adaptive_Allocation_in_a_Dose-Response_Study/README.md

 ## How to Use
 ### Change simulation settings
 To change the simulation settings, it is necessary to understand `MCPMod/envs/MCPModEnv.py`.
 This part is a bit difficult because of the interaction between R and Python.
+Therefore, we have a plan to create an R package to use our method easily.

 ### Obtain adaptive allocation rule
 To obtain RL-MAE by learning, please run `learn_RL-MAE.py` like: